• About

 What to pack for Belize | Jungle + Caribbean islands | Beach gear | Jungle adventures: caving, tubing, ATM Cave | Maya ruins | Caye Caulker | San Ingacio | Black Rock Lodge | Belize packing list | What to bring on a trip to Belize

-The photo above illustrates my standard *what to pack for Belize* look for the trip and also why I’ll never be a fashion icon.
-That and my love for beer and deep-fried things, and, while we’re at it, deep-fried beer.
+The photo above illustrates my standard “what to pack for Belize” look for the trip and also why I’ll never be a fashion icon.
+That and my love for beer and deep-fried things.

 For this trip to Belize I stuck to just plain ol’ tank tops, as loose-fitting as possible.
 This includes a tank top dress and a tube top dress I didn’t wear anyway.
 Sleeves be damned!
 (Although, this would eventually be my demise.)